AnthonySteele/anthonysteele.github.io/InterfacesAreOverused.md

 Interfaces are overused in a lot of C# code, and in some cases are not merely extra baggage, but are actively the wrong thing to do.
 Apologies if you think this is obvious.
 In that case, this post is not aimed at experienced people like you, so move on and pay it no more attention.

 However, I see this misuse of interfaces in everyday c# code in multiple companies; and mentioning it on twitter generated a lot of replies.
-Like, the most engagement in months.
+In fact, the most engagement in months.
 So clearly there's something to say here.

 ## When do you want to have in interface